mtlynch/mtlynch.io/content/retrospectives/2021/06/index.md

 | Blogging for Devs Revenue | $109.20     | $0.00       | <font color="red">-$109.20 (-100%)</font>  |
 | **Total Revenue**         | **$450.81** | **$417.85** | **<font color="red">-$32.96 (-7%)</font>** |

 This course is still making a few sales per month, but I haven't had time to promote it.

-One of the highlights was that Dan Willoughby [applied the lessons from the course](https://twitter.com/plainice_/status/1398382363386597376) to write [an article](https://tellspin.app/blog/why-interruptions-are-frustrating-to-developers/) that reached the #2 spot on Hacker News.
+One highlight was that Dan Willoughby [applied the lessons from the course](https://twitter.com/plainice_/status/1398382363386597376) to write [an article](https://tellspin.app/blog/why-interruptions-are-frustrating-to-developers/) that reached the #2 spot on Hacker News.
+And it wasn't like he applied "growth hacks" to game the system.
+He just put in the time to write a high-quality article, and it received an appropriate response.
+That felt great to see.

 ### [Zestful](https://zestfuldata.com)